nicksmith100/milestone-project-1/README.md

     | Extra extra large | xxl         | ≥1400px    |

   - In addition, the site uses the following specific components from the Bootstrap library:
-    - The header utilies Bootstrap's [Navbar](https://getbootstrap.com/docs/5.3/components/navbar/), collapsing to a hamburger menu on xs viewports.
+    - The header utilises Bootstrap's [Navbar](https://getbootstrap.com/docs/5.3/components/navbar/), collapsing to a hamburger menu on xs viewports.
     - The homepage utilises Bootstrap's [Carousel](https://getbootstrap.com/docs/5.3/components/carousel/) for the customer quotes overlaid on the hero image, and for the image galleries of the games.
     - The booking page utilises Bootstrap's [Form classes](https://getbootstrap.com/docs/5.3/forms/overview/).
     - The booking page utilises Bootstrap's [Modal plugin](https://getbootstrap.com/docs/5.3/components/modal/) to display terms and conditions at the press of a button.